noahpop77/dotfiles/README.md

 You will need to install the linter/formatter itself using the `:Mason` menu and then include it in the `nvim/lua/plugins/none-ls.lua` like the rest

+### Appearance

+All theme related things are in `bamboo.lua`
+- The grey column denoting character count per line
+- General color themes and schemes

 ### Project Structure

 This is what the basic structure of the neovim configs look like.
 The `nvim` folder should be placed inside of the users `.config/` directory